laurentperrinet/laurentperrinet.github.io/content/publication/kaplan-khoei-14/index.md

   we investigate the role of motion-based prediction in estimating motion trajectories compensating for delayed information sampling.
-In particular, we investigate how anisotropic diffusion of information may explain the development of anticipatory response as recorded in a neural populations to an approaching stimulus.
+In particular, we investigate how anisotropic diffusion of information may explain the development of anticipatory response as recorded in a neural population to an approaching stimulus.
 We validate this using an abstract probabilistic framework and a spiking neural network (SNN) model.
 Inspired by a mechanism proposed by Nijhawan [1], we first use a Bayesian particle filter framework and introduce a diagonal motion-based prediction model